**Page description appears here**

 “Optimization of lift gas allocation in a gas lifted oil field as non-linear optimization problem”

-Authors: Roshan Sharma, Kjetil Fjalestad, Bjørn Glemmestad
+Authors: Roshan Sharma, Kjetil Fjalestad and Bjørn Glemmestad,

-Affiliation: Telemark University College and Statoil Research Center (Porsgrunn)
+Affiliation: Telemark University College and Statoil

-Reference: 2012, Vol. 33, No. 1, pp. 13-25.
+Reference: 2012, Vol 33, No 1, pp. 13-25.

 Keywords: Optimization, non-linear programming, cascade control structure, gas lifted oil well, hill climbing, self-optimization